How to Link JBL Speakers Together – PartyBoost and Connect+

 Can I play different audio on each linked speaker?

-No. When speakers are linked with PartyBoost or Connect+, they play the same audio source simultaneously.
-In stereo mode, one plays the left channel and one plays the right channel of the same track.
+No. Linked speakers play the same source.
+In stereo mode the audio splits into left and right channels of the same track.

 Does linking JBL speakers reduce sound quality?

-No, the audio quality remains the same as single-speaker output.
-Stereo mode in PartyBoost actually improves perceived quality by separating left and right channels.
-The Bluetooth connection between speakers doesn’t compress or downgrade the audio signal.
+No, the audio quality stays the same as single-speaker output.
+Stereo mode in PartyBoost can improve perceived quality by separating left and right channels, and the wireless link between the two speakers carries the same audio stream without re-encoding.

 Can I link more than 2 speakers with PartyBoost?